SKAHP/One-Engi/kant-on-testimony.md

 \[W\]e can just as well accept something on the testimony of others as on our own experience.

-For

-there is just as much that is deceptive in our experience as in the testimony of others.
+For there is just as much that is deceptive in our experience as in the testimony of others.
 Our

-thinking,

-when we hold an experience to be true, is subject to many hazards.
-To be sure, the testimony
+thinking, when we hold an experience to be true, is subject to many hazards.
+To be sure, the

-that

-we accept from others is subject to just as many hazards as our own experience is subject to
+testimony that we accept from others is subject to just as many hazards as our own experience

-errors.
+is subject to errors.

-But we can just as well have certainty through the testimony of others as through our own
+_**But we can just as well have certainty through the testimony of others as through our own**_

-experience.25
+_**experience.**_

 Thus, acknowledging that testimony is subject to risk does not suffice to undermine